nkprodware/react-app-GIST-API/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is create a Single page application with react using GIST API.
+This project is to create a Single page application with react using GIST API.

 To run the project, simply clone the project, install npm and use the below commands to run localhost server.